betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    Try to get at least one piece of literature (conference presentation or proceedings publication) anywhere it may be a good fit where you can write in more detail about the computer science known-how.
    Often case-studies and lessons learned are good candidate topical areas for a piece of literature focusing on the computer science aspects of the project.
-   Published research papers, technical reports, or whitepapers that discuss the project's methodologies, challenges, and outcomes are a great way to capture the computer science know-how of a project.
+   Published research papers, technical reports, or white papers that discuss the project's methodologies, challenges, and outcomes are a great way to capture the computer science knowledge of a project.

 1. Consider refactoring critical dependencies

    Instead of the *whole* code base, it may be appropriate to carve out *pieces* of the code for the actions we're discussing here.
-   Assess if any parts of the codebase or architecture can be reused in other projects.
+   Assess if any parts of the code base or architecture can be reused in other projects.
    Salvaging valuable components can save time and effort in future development.
    Depending on how the software is architected, the work to refactor any such pieces of the code may be doable before funding runs out.
    Stakeholders with downstream dependencies that are highly localized to a refactorable piece of the code base may even be willing to take over maintaining that piece as its own package.
    Reach out to researchers working in similar area to see if they may see a benefit to maintaining a *piece*.
    There may be graduate students looking for projects who may be interested and willing to pick up and build upon a package.

-1. Conduct a Post-Mortem:
+1. Conduct a Postmortem:

    Conduct a lessons-learned session with the team to capture insights into what went well and what didn't during the project's development.
    Document these lessons, as they can be valuable for future projects, ensuring that the same mistakes are not repeated.